thykka/demo-fx/src/articles/static-site-framework.md

 There's a [GitHub action](https://github.com/thykka/demo-fx/blob/main/.github/workflows/static.yml) that builds the site when changes are pushed to main.
 This way one can add and edit articles with minimal effort, while still having basic formatting options available.

-And if you're wondering; no, this hasn't got anything to do with demos.
-It's just a placeholder page I put up while *preparing* to write about demos :-D
+And if you're wondering; no, this article doesn't have anything to do with demos.
+It's just a placeholder page I put up while *preparing* to write articles about demos :-D